flapdoodle-oss/de.flapdoodle.formula/HowToCalculateChangeableInstanceTest.md

 }
 ```

-## Trust is good, control is better
+## Trust is good, Control is better

 As this documentation is generated from a running test, we can prove that
 all calculations are done the right way: